hyosung11/Launch-School/Courses/journal.md

 12:14 Slowly working through the exercises, but Michigan is playing right now in March Madness.
 Bye for now.
 Be back for short study session with Manny.

 13:47 A lot to learn in OOP after study session with Manny.

+15:06 Back from ping pong with Louis and ready to study some more.

+15:53 Breaking down JS120 - OOJS > Easy > 4.
+Complete the Program - Cats!